sanjeevgadre/Kaggle-Titanic/README.md

 # The *Titanic - Predict the Survivor* Challenge on www.kaggle.com

+## Update 2020-01-31
+The project is now implemented in Python too.

 ##  Introduction
 The Titanic disaster is part of the popular culture, spawning any number of books, movies and music; it also presents an excellent case study for applying machine learning algorithm to derive insights, both causal and inferential.